DCSaunders/autoumpire/README.md

-##ommands usable in the Autoumpire
+## Commands usable in the Autoumpire

 Commands are executed in order from top of file to bottom, one line at a time.
 **An event template will only be created for a line with a `TIME` specified.
 All events listed on a given line with a `TIME` will appear in the same template.**